 After Christopher Columbus's arrival on the island in 1492, Santo Domingo became the site of the first cathedral, hospital, customs house and university in the Americas.
 The colonial town, founded in 1498, was laid out on a grid pattern that became the model for the New World.

-Santo Domingo, officially Santo Domingo de Guzmán, is the largest city in the Dominican Republic as well as the largest metropolitan area in the Caribbean by population (2,908,607 in 2010).
+Santo Domingo, officially Santo Domingo de Guzmán, is the largest city in the Dominican Republic and the largest metropolitan area in the Caribbean Region by population (2,908,607 in 2010).

 Santo Domingo is the cultural, financial, political, commercial and industrial center of the Dominican Republic, with the country's most important industries being located within the city.
 Santo Domingo also serves as the chief seaport of the country.

-The city is located at the mouth of the Ozama, on the south coast of Hispaniola Island.
+The city is located at the mouth of the Ozama, on the south coast of the Island of Hispaniola.
 Originally established on the east side of the Ozama in 1496, it was founded by Bartholomew Columbus in 1498, by order of the Catholic kings.

 Colonial City of Santo Domingo

-The Colonial City of Santo Domingo (Ciudad Colonial), a World Heritage Site, is the historic central neighborhood of Santo Domingo and the oldest permanent European settlement of the Americas.
-It is the core from which Santo Domingo de Guzman, capital of the Dominican Republic, was founded.
+The Colonial City of Santo Domingo (Ciudad Colonial), inscribed as a World Heritage Site in 1990, is the historic central neighborhood of Santo Domingo and the oldest permanent European settlement of the Americas (after the unsuccessful attempt and subsequent abandonment of La Isabela).
+It is the core from which Santo Domingo de Guzman, the capital of the Dominican Republic, was founded.